["trends"]

 Instead of buying bags of ice every time you want to make cocktails at home, make your own instead.
 There are a variety of molds available on the market, including very durable metal molds with levers that make the ice easier to dislodge.

 Go pro!
-How to Make Clear Ice for Your Favorite Drinks
+How to Make Clear Ice for Your Favourite Drinks

 5. Use everything